Home

 5. Tie one end of the clasp onto the silk thread and send the wire-needle back through the last pearl, heading in the opposite direction from the clasp.

 6. After sending the needle and thread back through the last pearl, tie a knot with the free end of thread around the thread already in the pearls.
-"Just like tieing a rope on a fence post"...says Mary.
+"Just like tying a rope on a fence post"...says Mary.

 8. If wire-needle becomes dull, simple cut it again at an angle to sharpen up the point.